 In 1949, he won the Lou Marsh Trophy, for the outstanding Canadian Athlete of the Year.
-Cliff was introduced into the Canadian Sports Hall of Fame in 1976, and the Ontario Aquatic Hall of Fame in 1993, he received the Order of Ontario in 1989, and was a recipient of the Order of Canada.
+Cliff was introduced into the Canadian Sports Hall of Fame in 1976, and the Ontario Aquatic Hall of Fame in 1993, he received the Order of Ontario in 1989, and was a recipient of the Order of Canada in 1982.
 He passed away on 31st August 1991.

 The Cliff Lumsdon Award is presented for outstanding achievement in marathon swimming in association with Solo Swims of Ontario.

 In 1991, the Municipality of Toronto named a park after him at the foot of Fifth Street in Etobicoke, Ontario where Cliff and his family lived.
 A plaque was erected by the Municipality in recognition of Cliff's many achievements and contributions to the community.